impactoss/impactoss-installation-guide/server-installation/aws.md

   }
   ```
 - create user (access type: "Programmatic access") and add to group
-- create access key and/or remember "Access key ID" and "Secret access key"
+- create access key and/or remember "Access key ID" and "Secret access key" for [Heroku](/server-installation/heroku.md) set-up